With the proper precautions such as travel insurance, most women can travel safely well into their pregnancy.

 Sailing in pregnancy

-Ferry companies have their own restrictions and may refuse to carry heavily pregnant women (often beyond 32 weeks).
+Ferry companies have their own restrictions and may refuse to carry heavily pregnant women (often beyond 32 weeks on standard crossings and 28 weeks on high-speed crossings ).
 Check the ferry company's policy before you book.

 For longer boat trips, such as cruises, find out if there are onboard facilities to deal with pregnancy and medical services at the docking ports.